fredemmott/XRFrameTools/README.md

 - at worst, it will cap your headset to your monitor refresh rate, and the game will use your monitors frame timing for VR as well

-## Should I use this instead of the tools included in the game or my headsets softawre?
+## Should I use this instead of the tools included in the game or my headsets' software?

 Maybe - try both and see which gives you more meaningful data.